Irish Arsenal Players – Details of Best Players & Full List

 David O’Leary played 722 times for Arsenal and is the Gunners’ all-time record appearance holder.
 O’Leary also has 68 Ireland caps.
 O’Leary was named Arsenal’s captain in 1982.

 The defender, unusually for the time, liked to pass the ball out of defence, more like a modern defender.
 O’Leary became Arsenal’s record appearance holder in 1989 when he surpassed George Armstrong’s record of 621 games.
 A poll on Arsenal’s website in 2007 named O’Leary as 14th in the Gunners’ top 50 players of all time.
-Only three Irish Arsenal players – O’Leary, Brady (ranked eighth), and Frank Stapleton (ranked 47th) – made the list.
+Only three Irish players – O’Leary, Brady (ranked eighth), and Frank Stapleton (ranked 47th) – made the list.

 O’Leary won the league in 1989 and 1991, the FA Cup in 1979 and 1993 and the League Cup in 1987 and 1993 with Arsenal.
 O’Leary played in the famous 2-0 win at Anfield in 1989, when Arsenal won the league against all odds.
 He moved to Leeds United in 1993 after 20 years with Arsenal, but suffered an Achilles injury which ruled him out for the rest of the season.
 O’Leary retired in September 1995 aged 37.